vstinner/misc/cpython/pep-core_dev_process.rst

 [RFC: Process to become a core developer]

-TODO:

-* Clarify that some contributors are fine to contribute without being core developers.

 I'm working on a process to describe how a contributor becomes a core developer.
 The purpose is to be transparent, list "requirements" and responsibilities to the contributor, and have written rules to help to